- Think Discipline, Not Punishment

 How To Be A Good Disciplinarian?

 Being a disciplinarian is not easy.
-It takes a lot of patience, love, and skill to instill discipline in children.
+It takes a lot of patience, love, and practice to develop the skills to instill discipline in children.
 Below are some steps to help you develop those skills.

 1. Be clear on your expectations